 There has been a ‘tech presence’ in Austin even before the big names like Tesla, Apple, Canva, SpaceX, Facebook, Amazon, and many others announced their migration from the Bay area to Austin.

-People of Austin have been expecting this transformation for a long time and it is only time before that happens.
+The people of Austin have been expecting this transformation for a long time and it is only time before that happens.
 Apart from the existing players, Austin is accommodating many new tech companies as the climate is friendlier than the other states.

 Houston, Austin is declared as one of the most diverse cities in the country.
 Apart from this, the state’s crime rates are even lower than the nation’s average crime rate.
 All these factors contribute to the creation of the Austin tech hub.